Claude Code Plugin

 Existing superpowers users

-v1.0.0 ships with no soft dependencies on the upstream superpowers plugin — code-reviewer agent dispatches now target pr-review-toolkit:code-reviewer (Anthropic-maintained, in @claude-code-plugins).
-You can run superjawn standalone from this version forward.
+Superjawn has no soft dependencies on the upstream superpowers plugin, code-reviewer agent dispatches target pr-review-toolkit:code-reviewer (Anthropic-maintained, in @claude-code-plugins).
+You can run superjawn standalone.

 If you want to revert to the upstream plugin: /plugin install superpowers@claude-plugins-official.